-The consumer assistance section includes three division investigators who resolve conflicts between utilities and their customers.
+The consumer assistance section includes three compliance investigators who resolve conflicts between utilities and their customers.
 Customers faced with service disconnections often seek help in negotiating payment arrangements.
 Consumer Assistance may mediate disputes over billing, deposits, line extensions and other service problems.
 Consumer Assistance monitors Idaho utilities to verify they are complying with commission orders and regulations.
 Investigators participate in general rate and policy cases when rate design and customer service issues are brought before the commission.

-Contact Terri Carlock, utilities division administrator, at 334-0356.
+The consumer assistance section includes the telecommunications section.
+This section oversees tariff and price list filings, area code oversight, Universal Service, Lifeline and Telephone Relay Service.
+The telecommunications section also assists and advises the commission on technical matters that include advanced services, 911 and other matters as requested.
+Contact Daniel Klein, consumer program manager, at 1-208-334-0352.